-and location of convection initiation.
-This air mass exhibited the deepest moist layer of these two dropsonde composites.
+near the time and location of convection initiation but unfortunately did not enter the CI airmass.
+This drop measured the deepest moist layer of these two dropsonde composites.
 The Convective Available Potential Energy/Convective Inhibition (CAPE/CIN) composite for these dropsonde data shows that the most unstable region, with the lowest CIN and highest CAPE, occurs near and just north of the leading edge of the outflow boundary (Fig. 4; bottom).
-Interestingly the dropsonde in the CI airmass did not exhibit the most instability of the dropsonde composite.